iamjpsonkar/SystemDesign_Learnings/README.md

 #### **Scalability Challenges**

 1. **Practical Implications**:
     - **Service Discovery**: Going beyond basic service discovery mechanisms, exploring advanced strategies such as dynamic service discovery.
-This involves tools like *Consul* or *etcd*, which dynamically update service registries based on real-time changes in the infrastructure.
+This involves tools like *Consul*, which dynamically updates service registries based on real-time changes in the infrastructure.

     - **Resilience Strategies**: Delving into advanced resilience strategies, including circuit breakers, bulkheads, and retries.
 Understanding how these patterns contribute to system stability under varying conditions.